BJP registers first win as rebel candidate Shivaram Hebbar wins from Yellapur

 Karnataka By-Election Results 2019: 'First rebel' Ramesh Jarakiholi poised to win from Gokak

 The BJP needs to win 6 of the 15 seats to retain power.
 The party also enjoys the support of an independent lawmaker.
-In the current assembly the party has 105 of the 208 seats.
+In the current assembly, the party has 105 of the 208 seats.

 The strength of the assembly was reduced following the disqualification of 17 MLAs.
 This development led to the toppling of the JD(S)-Congress government which was headed by H D Kumaraswamy.